 How to write haiku - How to write better poetry

-- How to Write Haiku and Other Short Poems by Paul B Janeczko
+, time: 6:06- How to Write Haiku and Other Short Poems by Paul B Janeczko

 Jan 01, · How to Write Haiku and Other Short Poems by Paul B. Janeczko.
 Scholastic.
 Paperback.
 GOOD.
 Spine creases, wear to binding and pages from reading.
 May contain limited notes, underlining or highlighting that does affect the text.
 Possible ex library copy, will have the markings and stickers associated from the library.
 Accessories such as CD, codes, toys, may not be included Oct 18, · 1.
 Follow the line and syllable structure of a haiku.
 Haikus follow a strict form: three lines, with a syllable structure.
 That means the first line will have five syllables, the second line will 72%(23) May 18, · Haiku is a very short poem that emphasizes conciseness and simplicity that first emerged in Japan in the 17th century.
 It is composed of three lines, with seventeen syllables written in 5/7/5 format.
 Although haiku emerged in the Japanese language, poems written in Haiku format in other languages are known as Haiku as well